Where are we now?

 Equity – How can we make sure that a RUC program is fair for all Washington drivers?

-Participants with compatible technology will automatically report miles driven using the data generated from their vehicles.
+Participants with compatible technology automatically reported miles driven using the data generated from their vehicles.

 Pilot Study FAQs

-The most recent WA RUC pilot was a simulation of what a real system might be like and gives drivers the chance to provide feedback and share their thoughts and experience with decision-makers.
+The most recent WA RUC pilot was a simulation of what a real system might be like and gave drivers the chance to provide feedback and share their thoughts and experience with decision-makers.
 This pilot focused on various approaches to implementing a RUC system in Washington, including research around innovation, cost-effectiveness, and equity.

 Washington’s 2018-19 road usage charge pilot project was a year-long test of a RUC system where 2,000 drivers from across Washington had the chance to experience different approaches to road usage charging and see first-hand how it would impact them financially.
 The results of this initial research is available in the January 2020 Road Usage Charge Final Report.